Engine Lubrication, Part I

 Without lubrication the engine would fail within minutes, keeping a watchful eye on the instruments during flight is therefore important.

 Engine oil comes in many forms: synthetic, mineral or a combination of both.
-Each with their own unique properties and the most important one is viscosity, which determines its readiness to flow at different temperatures.
+Each with their own unique properties and the most important one to the pilot is viscosity, which determines its readiness to flow at different temperatures.

 To enhance the properties, special formulated additives are added which contain friction reducers, high pressure and anti-wear compounds as ZDDP, Graphite and MoS2 to name but a few.